AriLacanienta/CS-3505-Software-Practice-II/README.md

 ### Overview
 This project generates celular autonoma based on rules specified by an 8 digit binary number.
 Generation size and number of generations is also editable.

-Running the program with 126, 129, and 117 have some pretty cool results.
+Running the program with 126, 129, and 117 has some pretty cool results.

 ## Assignment 02 - Facade